alchon/-2017-Web_App-Project/README.md

 ## Intoroduction
-when we have a lunch time, we have to think what to eat.
+When we have a lunch time, we have to think what to eat.
 As you know this is very hard.
 So, we thought about list of restaurants in front of the school by category.